 - For Greek-heritage entrepreneurs and shipping magnates tracked on this site, the same methodology applies: look for equity disclosures, company valuations, or credible financial press coverage before accepting any headline figure.

 Frangulis is genuinely a notable figure in the global food franchise space and his wealth is real and substantial.
 But the specific numbers circulating online deserve skepticism until better primary evidence surfaces, such as a funding round announcement with a disclosed valuation or an official Forbes profile.
+In a UOL interview, Georgios Frangulis is profiled in connection with OakBerry and his role in franchise operations, which supports the view that he is a business operator rather than a personal net-worth figure from those aggregators blank" rel="noopener noreferrer">Forbes profile.
 Until then, a wide range with explicit uncertainty is more honest than any single confident figure you will find on a celebrity-wealth aggregator site.
 When people look up anthemos georgiades net worth, they often run into the same issue: widely repeated numbers that are not backed by a clear primary source.

 FAQ